Everything You Need to Know About Tasmania: 14 Questions Answered

 Q: Is the food really that good?

 Yes.
-Tasmania's food scene is built on exceptional raw ingredients — oysters, salmon, beef, cheese, berries, honey, wine — produced in small batches by people who care.
-The restaurant scene in Hobart (Templo, Franklin, Agrarian Kitchen) would be celebrated in any major city.
-And it's cheaper than Sydney or Melbourne by 20-30%.
+Tasmania's food scene is built on exceptional raw ingredients — oysters, salmon, beef, cheese, berries, honey, wine — produced in small batches by people who genuinely care.
+The restaurants in Hobart (Templo, Franklin, Agrarian Kitchen) would be celebrated in any major city.
+And they run 20-30% cheaper than Sydney or Melbourne.

 Budget AUD $60-100/day for good eating.
-BYO restaurants save money on wine.
+BYO restaurants save you money on wine.

 Fresh oysters at Get Shucked, Bruny Island (AUD $25/dozen)